ArsenalBio emerges from stealth with $85 million and a dream team to fight cancer – TechCrunch

 “I look at this as a tour de force of a combination of bringing academics together who typically would start separate companies and get them working together with a dream team management team,” says Beth Seidenberg, the founder of Westlake Village BioPartners and an investor in ArsenalBio.

 Indeed, the management team is just as impressive as the researchers behind the project.
-Kleiner Perkins founding partner, Brooke Byers recruited Dr. Ken Drazan to serve as a consultant to the company as it was getitng off the ground Drazan, now the company’s chief executive, was the former President of the cancer research and diagnostics startup Grail has served as an executive and founder at a number of healthcare startups and large medical companies.
+Kleiner Perkins founding partner Brooke Byers recruited Dr. Ken Drazan to serve as a consultant to the company as it was getting off the ground.
+Drazan, now the company’s chief executive, was the former president of the cancer research and diagnostics startup Grail and has served as an executive and founder at a number of healthcare startups and large medical companies.

-With Drazan on board, the company quickly recruited the rest of the management team.
-Jane Grogan, the former principal scientist in charge of adaptive tumor and cell therapy at Genentech; Michael Kalos, the former vice president of immuno-oncology and cell therapies at Janssen Oncology; and Tarjei Mikkelsen, the former vice president of biology at 10x Genomics.
+With Drazan on board, the company quickly recruited the rest of the management team: Jane Grogan, the former principal scientist in charge of adaptive tumor and cell therapy at Genentech; Michael Kalos, the former vice president of immuno-oncology and cell therapies at Janssen Oncology; and Tarjei Mikkelsen, the former vice president of biology at 10x Genomics.

 ArsenalBio initially formed as a shell company with seed financing from investors in 2018, basically on the back of its technical team and nascent executive staff.

-Alongside the powerhouse executive team and scientific founders, ArsenalBio has now raked in $85 million in financing from investors including Westlake Village, the PICI, Kleiner Perkins, the Unversity of California, San Francisco Foundation Investment Company, Euclidean Capital and Osage Venture Partners.
+Alongside the powerhouse executive team and scientific founders, ArsenalBio has now raked in $85 million in financing from investors including Westlake Village, the PICI, Kleiner Perkins, the University of California San Francisco Foundation Investment Company, Euclidean Capital and Osage Venture Partners.

 The idea is to improve the ability of T cell therapies to fight a broader range of cancers more effectively.
 T cell treatments have already shown amazing promise with certain types of cancer, but have not been able to effectively treat the solid tumors that represent the deadliest manifestation of the disease.

-To tackle solid tumors like sarcomas, carcinomas, and lymphomas doctors need to figure out how to deliver the T cells first to the area around the tumor and then to the right tissues where the tumor is spreading.
-That requires a set of biological instructions which in many cases have yet to be discovered.
+To tackle solid tumors like sarcomas, carcinomas and lymphomas, doctors need to figure out how to deliver the T cells first to the area around the tumor and then to the right tissues where the tumor is spreading.
+That requires a set of biological instructions, which, in many cases have yet to be discovered.

 “We need to get the cells to deal with the tumor microenvironment,” says Seidenberg.